kstenerud/concise-encoding/ce-structure.md

 Although comments are not _referring_ pseudo-objects, they tend to unofficially refer to what follows in the document, similar to how comments are used in source code.

-Comment contents must contain only complete and valid UTF-8 sequences.
-Character sequences that look like escape sequences in comments are not interpreted (they are passed through verbatim).
+Comments do not support escape sequences.
+Character sequences that look like escape sequences in comments are not processed (they are passed through verbatim).

+Whitespace in a comment string is treated the same as in [markup content strings](#content-string).

 Implementations must allow the user to choose whether to receive or ignore comments.